 Effects of ungulates on seedling survival

-Seedling survival in seedling plots varied depending on species and fencing treatment.
-Since planting dates were staggered, we included length of time in plots in a full model for predicting survival: treatment, species, and length of time in plots as predictive variables, with interactions.
-However, the full three-way model was not a better fit than the model with species and treatment with interaction, indicating that length of time did not contribute to explaining survival.
-AICc for the model with the three-way interaction was 672.12, higher than AICc of 612.89 for just the species and treatment interaction.
-The best fit model predicting survival strongly depended on species.
-However, when we looked at each species specifically, we saw that treatment did affect survival (see Table 1 for AICc values).
+Since planting dates were staggered, we included length of time in plots in a full model for predicting survival: treatment, species, and length of time in plots as predictive variables, with interactions between treatment and species, and between treatment and length of time.
+AICc for the full model was 664.25, while the best fit model had species, length of time in plots, treatment, and interaction between species and treatment with an AICc of 593.59.
+Length of time and species are correlated because planting was staggered due to species.
+However, a model with treatment by species was better fit than a model with treatment by time.
+We were interested primarily in treatment effects, and since species and length of time are correlated, we analyzed treatment effects separately for each species.
 For four species, C. papaya, M. citrifolia, P. serratifolia, and P. mariana, fencing treatment contributed to the best-fit model explaining proportion alive (Figure 2), with higher survival of seedlings when protected from ungulates.
-For A. mariannensis and O. oppositifolia, AICc values were <2 between models including and not including treatment (Table 1), indicating that these two species did not benefit from protection from ungulates.
+For A. mariannensis and O. oppositifolia, AICc values were <2 between models including and not including treatment, indicating that these two species did not benefit from protection from ungulates.
 Almost all mortality observed in seedling plots was in the form of deer herbivory – evident by leaves and stems being cut from the seedlings – instead of disturbed by uprooting by pigs.

 Germination from scats